ICPSR/metadata/markdown/icpsr_study_schema.md

 **Controlled Vocabulary:** The [ICPSR Subject Thesaurus](https://www.icpsr.umich.edu/web/ICPSR/thesaurus/10001) and the [ICPSR Personal Names Authority List](https://www.icpsr.umich.edu/web/ICPSR/thesaurus/10002) are preferred sources.

-**Usage Notes:** The [Library of Congress Subject Terms](https://authorities.loc.gov) is referenced when adding new terms to the ICPSR Subject Thesaurus.
+**Usage Notes:** The [Library of Congress Subject Terms](https://authorities.loc.gov) and the [European Language Social Science Thesaurus](https://elsst.cessda.eu/) are referenced when adding new terms to the ICPSR Subject Thesaurus.

 **ICPSR Input Guidance:** Non-thesaurus terms can be submitted in the metadata editor and will be reviewed by the metadata librarian.
-If an ICPSR staff member submits a non-thesaurus term, the metadata librarian will gauge the necessity of this term, check it against the Library of Congress Subject Headings to see if a different related term should be used, and consider it for addition to the ICPSR thesaurus.
+If an ICPSR staff member submits a non-thesaurus term, the metadata librarian will gauge the necessity of this term, check it against the Library of Congress Subject Headings and European Language Social Science Thesaurus to see if a different related term should be used, and consider it for addition to the ICPSR thesaurus.

 **Examples:**